MinnyFatty/WimMed/README.md

 - **Optimized for Android Tablets**: The application is designed to be user-friendly and optimized for use on Android tablets, ensuring a smooth user experience on mobile devices.
 - **Technology Stack**:
   - **Backend**: ASP.NET Core (C#)
+	- Setup instructions:
+	1. Clone the repository to your local machine.
+	2. Install the required dependencies for both the backend and frontend.
+	3. Configure the database connection string in the backend application settings in `appsettings.json`.
+	4. Run the database migrations to set up the initial schema by executing the command `dotnet ef database update`.
+	5. Start the backend server by running `dotnet run` in the backend project directory.
   - **Frontend**: Angular
+	- Setup instructions:
+	1. Navigate to the frontend project directory and run `ng serve` to start the Angular application.
+	2. Open your web browser and go to `http://localhost:4200` to access the application.
+	3. Ensure that the API URL in the Angular environment configuration file matches the backend server URL.
+	4. The API URL can be found in the `src/environments/environment.ts` file under the `apiUrl` property (e.g., `http://localhost:5000/api`).
+	5. Ensure that this URL matches the backend server's running address.
+	6. Your localhost is unique to your machine, so the URL may vary based on your local setup.
+	7. Ensure that you have the .NET SDK and Node.js installed on your machine to run the application successfully.
+	8. For Android tablet optimization, ensure that the application is responsive and test it on an Android tablet to verify usability.
   - **Database**: Any SQL-compliant option (e.g., PostgreSQL, MySQL, SQL Server)
 	- Code Quality: The code is structured to follow best practices, ensuring maintainability and scalability.
 		- Code-First Approach: The application is built with a code-first approach, allowing for easy modifications and updates to the database schema as needed.